rippinrobr/csv-to/README.md

 * ~~Generate Rust Structs that match the parsed CSV file(s)~~
 * ~~Generate SQLite create table sql for each file~~
 * ~~Load data into newly created tables returning number of records inserted~~
-* Add TOML so users can set the parameters for all the workers read from csv2api.toml by default
+* Add ~~TOML~~ YAML so users can set the parameters for all the workers read from csv2api.toml by default
 * Add command line option to use a different TOML file
 * Generate code for Basic HTTP server that responds to a the route /
 * Generate base routes for all newly created structs only return a string